W3rni0/HacktivityCon_CTF_2020/readme.md

   <img width=500 src='assets//images//logo.gif'>
 </div>

-This is my writeup for the challenges in H@cktivityCon CTF 2020, I'll try adding as many challenges as I can during the next few days starting with the web challenges.
+This is my writeup for the challenges in H@cktivityCon CTF 2020, for more writeups of this CTF you can check out [this list](https://github.com/oxy-gendotmobi/ctf.hacktivitycon.2020.writeup.reference) or [CTFtime](https://ctftime.org/event/1101/tasks/)

 ***